OpportunityIntl/Weavr/README.md

 ###Icon fonts

 Weavr uses a custom icon fontset largely comprised of select icons from the [Entypo library](http://www.entypo.com/) plus some custom icons.
-You can [view the full set here](http://opportunityintl.github.io/Weavr/icons).
+You can [view the full set](http://opportunityintl.github.io/Weavr) on the Weavr Kitchen Sink.

 ###Buttons